-Senior medical students from Tulane, Louisiana State University or elsewhere may take electives in Colon and Rectal Surgery for 3 to 6 weeks during the school year and one or two may be appointed to clerkships during summer vacation.
+Medical students from Tulane University, Louisiana State University, the University of Queensland, or elsewhere may take electives in Colon and Rectal Surgery for 3 to 6 weeks during the academic year and one or two may be appointed to clerkships during the summer months.

-All house officers make rounds with the staff daily.
+House officers make rounds with staff surgeons daily.
 During rounds they are instructed in diagnosis, pre- and post-operative care, and the management and treatment of complications.

 Each staff surgeon in our department has broad expertise in the comprehensive surgical and medical management of diseases of the small bowel, colon, rectum, and anus.
 We are proud of the diverse backgrounds of our staff and feel that our focused areas of interest provide trainees with experiences that make our program unique.

 - Dr. Whitlow has particular interests in transanal excision of rectal tumors, sphincter-preserving surgery for rectal cancer, and management of inflammatory bowel disease and its complications, diverticulitis, and advanced endoscopic techniques (EMR/ESD).

 - Dr. Vargas has special interest in minimally invasive approaches to complex rectal cancer, including both laparoscopic and robotic techniques.

 - Dr. Kann has special interests in the management complex inflammatory bowel disease and colorectal malignancies.

 - Dr. Johnston has a particular interest in treating patients with complex colon and rectal disorders in an individualized, caring, and respectful manner utilizing minimally invasive surgical and advanced endoscopic techniques.

 - Dr. Giglia has special interests in laparoscopic and robotic approaches to management of colorectal cancer and inflammatory bowel disease.

 - Dr. Paruch is interested in complex management of inflammatory bowel disease, colorectal malignancies and pelvic floor disorders.